Ultrasound Technician Training: How to Become an Ultrasound Tech

 Ultrasound Technician Licensure and Certification

-Ultrasound technicians can work in a variety of settings, including:
+Ultrasound technicians can work in several settings, including:

 • Hospitals